 - few or no tears when crying

-- fewer than four wet diapers per day in an infant (more than 4–6 hours without a wet diaper in babies under 6 months of age)
+- fewer than four wet diapers per day in a baby (more than 4-6 hours without a wet diaper in babies under 6 months of age)

 - soft spot on an infant's head that looks flatter than usual or somewhat sunken